 - Our attorneys are available 24/7 for emergency calls after an arrest in Pulaski County, MO—day or night.

-Step 4: Avoid Discussing Your Pulaski County, MO Case with Anyone
+Step 4: Keep Details of Your Pulaski County, MO Case Private

 If law enforcement asks to search your Pulaski County, MO home, vehicle, or phone, you are under no obligation to agree.
 Unless officers present a valid warrant signed by a judge, you have the legal right to refuse.
 Calmly state, “I do not consent to a search.”
 Exercising this right protects you from unlawful or overreaching police actions.